Dealing with erectile dysfunction in a relationship

 Communicate

 Talking about the issues is a great place to start.
 Silence can lead to shame, confusion, and false assumptions.
 Plus, talking about the issue may help the person experiencing erectile dysfunction get to the root of the issue.
-And it can help assure the partner that it’s not a reflection of their attractiveness or desirability.
+It can also help assure the partner that it’s not a reflection of their attractiveness or desirability.

 Share authentically